Semantic Joint Source Channel Coding for Distributed Subsurface Imaging in Multi-Agent Systems: Performance Evaluation

-For the gradient dataset, the absolute value of the correlation of the gradients to be transmitted is lower compared to the velocity dataset.
+For the gradient dataset, where the results are shown in Fig.~\ref{fig:all_plots}\subref{fig:comm_grad_91}--\subref{fig:comm_grad_45fc}, the absolute value of the correlation of the gradients to be transmitted is lower compared to the velocity dataset.
 However, there is some negative pixel-wise correlation for the gradient dataset.
-The results are shown in Fig. \ref{fig:gradient_line_over_SNR} for two transmitting agents, and in Fig. \ref{fig:gradient_fc_overSNR} for seven transmitting agents.
+The digital transmission optimized for $10\,\text{dB}$ SNR fails completely for smaller SNRs.
+The required compression from $\Nx\Nz=5000$ grid point values with $32$ bits float values per pixel down to $N_\text{ch}=91$ or $N_\text{ch}=45$ channel uses is not possible with high accuracy.
 For the gradient dataset, using the side information at the decoder resulted in overfitting of the encoders and decoder during training.
 As a consequence, the side information was not used for the \ac{JSCC} approach.
 For the gradient dataset, the improvement in \ac{NMSE} of the semantic \ac{JSCC} approach to the distributed \ac{JSCC} approach is significantly larger compared to the case of the velocity dataset.
 As discussed above, for the special case of Gaussian sources, the required sum rate can be smaller if the decoder directly reconstructs the function in the semantic \ac{JSCC} approach compared to the distributed \ac{JSCC} approach, where all individual variables are reconstructed if the correlation is negative.
-This effect is observed to be larger for the case of seven transmitters in Fig. \ref{fig:gradient_fc_overSNR}.
+This effect is observed to be larger for the case of seven transmitters in Fig.~\ref{fig:all_plots}\subref{fig:comm_grad_91fc}--\subref{fig:comm_grad_45fc}.
 Finally, the semantic \ac{JSCC} \ac{OAC} approach outperforms all other methods for the gradient dataset, which is expected here, as \ac{OAC} is more advantageous for a larger number of agents, as the shared bandwidth for all agents increases \cite{abari2016over}.